julien731/blog-jekyll/_work/n2clic.md

 description: N2Clic Ltd. was a web agency based in Hong Kong.
 Our services included UI/UX design, WordPress development, mobile expertise, branding and consulting.
 We've been working with companies all around the world
 ---

-N2Clic Ltd. was a web agency based in Hong Kong.
+<p class="intro">N2Clic Ltd. was a web agency based in Hong Kong.
 Our services included UI/UX design, WordPress development, mobile expertise, branding and consulting.
-We've been working with companies all around the world.
+We've been working with companies all around the world.</p>

 ## TL;DR